nikolaizz/cifar10-classification/README.md

 # Image Classification with CIFAR-10 Dataset

-Ini adalah Project Klasifikasi Gambar dengan dataset CIFAR-10 menggunakan **MobileNetV2**.
-Model dilatih untuk mengenali dan mengklasifikasikan gambar ke dalam sepuluh kategori.
-Selain itu, model yang telah dilatih dikonversi ke berbagai format seperti **SavedModel**, **TensorFlow Lite (TFLite)**, dan **TensorFlow.js** untuk memudahkan deployment di berbagai platform.
+This is an Image Classification Project using the CIFAR-10 dataset with MobileNetV2.
+The Model is trained to recognize and classify the images into 10 classes.
+Also, the trained model is converted into various formats such as **SavedModel**, **TensorFlow Lite (TFLite)**, and **TensorFlow.js** to enable easy deployment across different platform.

-## Fitur
+## Feature
-- Dataset yang digunakan adalah [berikut](https://www.tensorflow.org/datasets/catalog/cifar10).
+- The dataset used is [this](https://www.tensorflow.org/datasets/catalog/cifar10).
-- Klasifikasi gambar menjadi 10 kelas:
+- Image classification into 10 classes:
   - airplane
   - automobile
   - bird